Family Health|Infants and Toddlers|Kids and Teens

 Living with measles

-Measles used to be common before the vaccine was developed.
-While some people think it isn’t a harmful disease, measles can cause serious health problems.
-Children under age 5 are most at risk of complications from measles.
-About 1 in 4 people who get measles need to be hospitalized.
+Before doctors developed the measles vaccine, the disease was common.
+While some people believe measles isn’t harmful, it can lead to serious health problems.
+Children under age 5 face the highest risk of complications.
+About 1 in 4 people who get measles end up in the hospital.

-- Pneumonia (infection of the lungs).
-This is the most common cause of death from measles in young children.
+• Pneumonia (a lung infection) – This is the leading cause of death from measles in young children.

-- Encephalitis (swelling of the brain).
-This can leave a child deaf or with an intellectual disability.
+• Encephalitis (brain swelling) – This can leave a child deaf or cause intellectual disabilities.

-- It is important that you and your child get the measles vaccine.
-It provides long-lasting protection from the disease.
+Make sure you and your child get the measles vaccine.
+It protects against the disease and offers long-lasting immunity.

 Questions to ask your doctor

-- My child has been exposed to measles.
-What should I watch out for?
+• My child has been exposed to measles.
+What should I know about measles symptoms and treatment?

 Acknowledgement: This resource is supported by an unrestricted grant from Johnson & Johnson Services, Inc.